 4. Regression testing is found to be helpful in maintaining the excellent quality of the product.
 Because after every new change, the regression testing detects all the bugs and side effects and they can be fixed easily so the software keeps on growing better without any side effects thus maintaining an excellent quality of the product.

-There are mainly 3 types of regression testing namely local, remote and unmasked.
+There are mainly 3 types of regression testing namely local, remote, and unmasked.
 The local and remote are the new bugs which are created due to the changes which are introduced in the system.
-While unmasked are the bugs which already existed but their effect is seen only after new changes.
+While unmasked is the bugs that already existed but their effect is seen only after new changes.

 When To Perform Regression Testing?

 We have already discussed why we need regression testing and from what section we can say regression testing should be performed anywhere a company or an organization can afford it.